NuuttiSir/NuuttiSir/README.md

 ## Hi there 👋
 🔭 I’m currently studying in University of Oulu
 🌱 I’m currently learning C/C++, Java
-🤔 I’m interested in Linux and Go
 <!--
 **NuuttiSir/NuuttiSir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.